 Our COO was on Bloomberg's Lunch Money today discussing trading and options order flow on Chesapeake Energy.
 You can watch the Video:

 One of the problems my option mentoring students have understanding is the concept of relative premium price and 'cheap' options.
 But, if one wants to get a good options education, it is really key to understand the concept.
 To help you option traders, over the last few days, we have discussed how relative to risk, premium can become oversold.
 This happens when premium sellers go overboard risk assets get 'cheap' in the near term.
 I also stated that, around 11:00 or so EST, I thought we might see a bottom in premium selling.
-Well I was off by about 15 minutes as one can clearly see the point where premium got oversold:

 I have been comentating over past few weeks about the whippy nature of the SPX and SPX IV.
 I have made mention that the SPX has been driving me nuts, as it keeps breaking correlation one way or another.
 Well, after today, I think we are finally seeing some sort of 'tell' from the market, and it appears that a trip back to 1400 is in quick order.
 Take a look at the SPX and the pattern of the IV: